Obituary: Marjorie Jane Stump Gherke

 Grandchildren, Jason Blankenship (Nikki), Tracie Hosey (Mark), Scott Gherke (Cassie), Brian Richards (Jessica), Eric McCartney (Angelica), Travis McCartney (Kelli), Sarah Harper (Stoney), Brandon Gainer (Ashley), Tiffany Barr, Amanda Richards, Briana Blankenship, Kayla Staton (Paul), Courtney Lewis, Nick Bush and Carri Catapano.

-Great-Grandchildren, Caelan Harper, Landon Richards, Amera Hosey, Ryan Harper, Owen Gherke, Alaina Richards, Aleeya Hosey, Paisley Harper, Jayden Hall, Mackenzie McCumbers, Abigail McCumbers, Kendall Richards, Gunnar McCartney, Finn McCartney, Max Gherke, Skylar Gainer, Emma Blankenship, Keizer Staton, Michael Catapano, Justin Porter, Lily Porter, Xavier Porter, Haiden Staton, Liam Staton, Landon Staton, Hailey Staton, Alyssa Wells, Marie Lewis and Maddix Wells.
+Great-Grandchildren, Caelan Harper, Landon Richards, Amera Hosey, Ryan Harper, Owen Gherke, Alaina Richards, Aleeya Hosey, Paisley Harper, Jayden Hall, Mackenzie McCumbers, Abigail McCumbers, Kendall Richards, Gunnar McCartney, Finn McCartney, Max Gherke, Skylar Gainer, Emma Blankenship, Keizer Staton, Michael Catapano, Justin Porter, Lily Porter, Xavier Porter, Haiden Staton, Liam Staton, Landon Staton, Hailey Staton, Alyssa Wells, Maddix Wells, and Marie Lewis.

 In addition to her husband and parents, she was preceded in death by her brothers, Roxel Stump and Michael Stump; sisters, Emogene Boggs and Susan Nutter; son-in-law, Michael McCartney and father and mother-in-law, Cleburn and Flara Gherke.